aaliborna/Eco-Project/README.md

 ---

 # Final Note

-This project was built as a personal learning journey.

 Every feature was implemented step by step, with an emphasis on understanding *why* each component exists rather than simply making the program work.